-P = $\exp\left[-a-b\sum{i \text{ dimension score}i}\right] \qquad \mathbf{P^} =$ 0.416 Maximum Risk Minimum Risk a= 3.998 0.693 0.1277703 a =- $-\ln(0.50) \qquad b = -\frac{a + \ln(0.30)}{S{ki}} \qquad S{ki} = highest \ possible \ score$ Element scores are scaled from zero to a maximum.
-In this example the maximum is 2.00, but this can be changed Dimension Dimension Wt Tier No. Tier Wt Element Score Element Score it Element Result Tier Result Dimensior Result Assessment Information 1 1 1 0.00 Quantitative, age-structured assessment that provides estimates of exploitation and biomass; includes MSY- derived benchmarks. x 0 0.00 0.67 Quantitative, age-structured assessment provides estimates of either exploitation or biomass, but requires proxy reference points.
+P = $\exp\left[-a - b \sum{i \text{ dim} ension} Dimension \ score_i\right] \qquad \mathbf{P^} =$ 0.416 Maximum Risk 0.50 3.998 0.693 $a + \ln(0.30)$ Element scores are scaled fro m zero to a maximum Minimum Risk 0.1277703 a = - $-\ln(0.50) \qquad b = -\frac{a + \ln(0.30)}{S{bi}} \qquad S{bi} = highest \ possible \ score$ In this example ~ m this can be cha Dimension Dimension Wt Tier No. Tier Wt Element Score Element Score it Element Result Tier Result Dimension Result Assessment Information 1 1 1 0.00 Quantitative, age-structured assessment that provides estimates of exploitation and biomass; includes MSY- derived benchmarks. x 0 0.00 0.67 Quantitative, age-structured assessment provides estimates of either exploitation or biomass, but requires proxy reference points.
 0 1.33 Quantitative, non-age-structured assessment.
 Reference points may be based on proxy.
 2.00 Quantitative assessment that provides relative reference points (absolute measures of status are unavailable) and require proxies.
 Characterization of Uncertainty 1 1 .333 0.0 The OFL pdf provided by the assessment model includes an appropriate characterization of "within model" and "between model/model structure" error.
-The uncertainty in important inputs (such as natural mortaility, discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with using Bayesian priors and/or bootstrapping and/or Monte Carlo simulation and the full uncertainty has been carried forward into the projections.
+The uncertainty in important inputs (such as natural mortaility discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with using Bayesian priors and/or bootstrapping and/or Monte Carlo simulation and the full uncertainty has been carried forward into the projections.
 1.33 1.44 0.67 The OFL pdf provided by the assessment model includes an approximation of observation and process error.
-The uncertainty in important inputs (such as natural mortality, discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with SENSTIVITY RUNS and the full uncertainty has been carried forward into the projections.
+The uncertainty in important inputs (such as natural mortality, discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with SENSITIVITY RUNS and the full uncertainty has been carried forward into the projections.
 0.4429 1.33 The OFL pdf provided by the assessment model includes an incomplete approximation of observation and process error.
-The uncertainty in important inputs (such as natural mortality, discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with SENSTIVITY RUWS but the full uncertainty HAS NOT been carried forward into the projections. x 2.0 The OFL provided by the assessment DOES NOT include uncertainty in important inputs and parameters.
+The uncertainty in important inputs (such as natural mortality, discard rates, discard mortality, age and growth parameters, landings before consistent reporting) has been described with SENSTIVITY RUNS but the full uncertainty HAS NOT been carried forward into the projections. x 2.0 The OFL provided by the assessment DOES NOT include uncertainty in important inputs and parameters.
 2 .333 0.0 Retrospective patterns have been described, and are not significant.
 1.0 1.0 Retrospective patterns have been described and are moderately significant. х 0.333 2.0 Retrospective patterns have not been described or are large.
-3 0 0 NOT USED 0 Z 4 .333 0.0 Known environmental covariates are accounted for in the assessment.
-2.0 0.000 1.0 Known environmental covariates are partially accounted for in the assessment.
+3 0 0 NOT USED 0 z 4 .333 0.0 Known environmental covariates are accounted for in the assessment.
+2.0 1.0 Known environmental covariates are partially accounted for in the assessment.
 0.666 2.0 Known environmental covariates are not accounted for in the assessment. х

-The resulting P\ values from the two control rules were very close, but the South Atlantic value was slightly more conservative and did not require interpolation between the values in the table provided by FWC.
-At P\ = 0.40 and based on equilibrium MSY, the ABC yield is 4.1289 million pounds.
+The resulting P values from the two control rules were very close, but the South Atlantic value was slightly more conservative and did not require interpolation between the values in the table provided by FWC.
+At P = 0.40 and based on equilibrium MSY, the ABC yield is 4.1289 million pounds.
 In keeping with the practice of rounding to three digits, this resulted in an equilibrium ABC of 4.13 million pounds.